Code-Institute-Submissions/HolidaysYa/README.md

 In the intro screen they will select the month when they are planning to travel and then they can decide if they want to search based on budget or based on weather.

-Once they select budget or weather they will be able to type their maximun budget or the temperatures that they are looking for.
+Once they select budget or weather they will be able to type their maximum budget or the temperatures that they are looking for.
 Based on the values entered the data will be filtered and a dashboard with some number displays, charts and a summary table will be displayed with the information from the cities that match the user selection.

 The dashboard should help the users to decide which city is the best option for the holiday.
 They will be able to find out more information about the cities that they are interested in by following the links to wikipedia or by sending an email asking for more information.